Raymond Harries: Second World War

 On 20 October 1944 Harries shot down a pair of Messerschmitt Bf 109Gs near Rouen, his last kills in the type.

 In January 1945 he underwent a conversion course on the Hawker Tempest, prior to the wing being re-equipped, but was posted then to 84 Group as Wing Commander/Training.

-After the war he was awarded a bar to the DSO, and served as commanding officer No. 92 Squadron RAF in 1949.
+Postwar service

+After the war Harries was awarded a bar to the DSO, and served as commanding officer No. 92 Squadron RAF in 1949.
 On 14 May 1950 he died while flying a No. 92 Squadron Gloster Meteor F4 when it ran out of fuel and crashed near Sheffield, Yorkshire.
 His funeral was held at RAF Linton-on-Ouse on 18 May 1950.